Znojse/vulkan-triangle/README.md

     * Example of MinGW-w64 path: `C:\msys64\ucrt64\bin`.
     * A step by step guide can be found [here](https://code.visualstudio.com/docs/cpp/config-mingw).

+#### WSL
+WSL, Windows Subsystem for Linux, is a feature in Windows that lets you run a Linux environment directly on Windows, without needing a separate virtual machine or dual boot.

+Setup instructions can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).

+Setup e.g. a Debian environment in WSL:
+1. `wsl --install`
+2. `wsl.exe --install Debian`
+3. `wsl --distribution Debian`
+4. Follow the [Debian](#debian) for project specific setup instuctions.

 # Compilation
 ## Conan Profiles
 Used to make it easier to build for different targets with different compilers.